qbrosdev/RestfulServiceDemo/README.md

 # springRestfulApiSkeletal

-This is an skeletal project, using spring boot, which lays the foundation for building various projects.
+This is a skeletal project, using spring boot, which lays the foundation for building various projects.
-The restful api in this project, trys to be compatible with level 3 Richardson Maturity Model (In the upcoming update HATEOAS example will be added).
+The restful API in this project, trying to be compatible with level 3 Richardson Maturity Model (In the upcoming update HATEOAS example will be added).

-Thechnology stack:
+Technology stack:
 * Spring boot data-jpa
 * Spring web
 * H2 in-memory database
-* Modelmapper (used for converting dtos to entities)
+* Model mapper (used for converting dtos to entities)